Tricky waste

 Free household chemicals and paint drop-off locations

-For queries about where to take paint and household chemicals, or more details on opening times please phone (08) 8204 2051.
+For queries about where to take paint and household chemicals, or for details on opening times please visit the Paintback website or phone: 1300 390 380.

 What is accepted?